Common Causes of Pool Water Loss and How to Solve Them

 Leaks in the pool’s plumbing

-Some of the pool’s plumbing will be underground, so less easy to check for leaks, but much of it is above ground (well all of it in an above ground pool of course).
-So first of all check all of this above ground plumbing for leaks.
+Some of the pool’s plumbing will be underground, so it is less easy to check for leaks, but much of it is above ground (well, all of it in an above-ground pool, of course).
+So, first of all, check all of this above-ground plumbing for leaks.
 This includes:

 • the pipework from the skimmer/s to the pump